ETS-ReactNative1/alamo/README.md

 Alamos Third Party API integration consists primarily of [Twitch.tv](https://twitch.tv) public API.

 ### Twitch
-Unfortunately, Twitch's API is quite limited in what is can do.
+Unfortunately, Twitch's API is quite limited in what it can do.
 This limitation was unknown at the start of the project.
 For example, there is no relationship between Twitch.tv channels and streams.
-As a result, if a user wishes to query a channel, that channels stream cannot be identified.
+As a result, if a user wishes to query a channel, that channels stream cannot be easyily identified.
 However, one potential work around may be to allow users to simply copy and paste a URL of a choosen stream.

 ### Twitch Authentication
 Twitch provides its access tokens with an expiration.
 As a result, authentication for Twitches API is set on a `setTimeout` and recursively calls itself to ensure alamo has a valid access token at all time.